themagicalmammal/howtolinux/README.md

 Exec=io.elemantry.appcenter -s
 ```
 ### Clearing buff/cache
-Computer accumulates high buff/cache over time and make the user force reboot.
-To clear buff cache you can use this. <br />
+The computer accumulates high buff/cache over time and makes the user force reboot.
+To clear buff cache, you can use this. <br />
 ```bash
 free -h && sudo sysctl -w vm.drop_caches=3 && sudo sync && echo 3 | sudo tee /proc/sys/vm/drop_caches && free -h
 ```

-### Optimising the boot
+### Optimizing the boot
 #### DISCLAIMER
 ##### PLEASE DO THIS AT YOUR OWN RISK.
 WHILE THIS IS SAFE TO DO YOU CAN STILL MESS UP YOUR SYSTEM SO, PLEASE READ THIS CAREFULLY AND UNDERSTAND EVERYTHING BEFORE YOU PROCEED.
 - **Network-dispatcher** is a dispatcher daemon for systemd-networkd connection status changes.